Larry Banks: Life and career

 Banks then left The Four Fellows and began working with his wife, although they separated in the early 1960s and later divorced; she recorded in the early 1960s as Bessie Banks.
 In 1961, Banks, along with brother-in-law Tony May, set up a music publishing company, Kev-Ton.
 A 1962 demo recording by Bessie of a song written by Banks with friend Milton Bennett, "Go Now", was heard by songwriters and record producers Jerry Leiber and Mike Stoller, who re-recorded it and released it in early 1964 on their Tiger label, later reissuing it on the Blue Cat label, the R&B/soul imprint of Red Bird.
 Although the record was not a substantial hit, it was later heard by English beat group The Moody Blues, who recorded the song and had an international hit, launching the band's career.

-Banks wrote and recorded under his own name in the early and mid 1960s, his first release being "Will You Wait" on the Select label.
-He also wrote and produced for other singers and groups, including Kenny Carter, The Cavaliers, The Geminis, The Exciters, and The Pleasures, a group led by Joan Bates, who he later married and who recorded solo as Jaibi.
+Banks wrote and recorded under his own name in the early and mid-1960s, his first release being "Will You Wait" on the Select label.
+He also wrote and produced for other singers and groups, including Kenny Carter, The Cavaliers, The Geminis, The Exciters, and The Pleasures, a group led by Joan Bates, whom he later married and who recorded solo as Jaibi.
 He recorded with his wife as "Lawrence and Jaibi".
 Many of his recordings and productions were undertaken for GWP Productions, whose records were released through the RCA label.
 In 1979, Banks appeared with The Four Fellows at the United in Group Harmony show in New Jersey.
 He continued to record and produce through the 1970s and 1980s.

 Banks died from liver failure in 1992, aged 60, and was buried at the Calverton National Cemetery, Long Island.